twentyhub/energyonline/content/terms-and-conditions.md

 **We** may transfer to someone else all or any part of our rights and responsibilities under this agreement. **We** may also sub-contract or delegate our responsibilities under this agreement to other people or companies.
 Where **we** transfer our rights and responsibilities under this agreement, **we** will advise **you** that the agreement is being transferred to another company, where **you** can access the information **you** need to contact the new company and when the transfer will take place.
 If, for any reason, **we** have, or **we** are likely to have, a receiver, liquidator or other similar officer appointed, **we** will take all reasonable steps to ensure that the supply of **your** **energy** is not affected.

-19.2 In addition to the above, the Electricity Authority is able to assign our rights and obligations in respect of the supply of electricity to **you** under these terms to another electricity retailer in the event that **we** commit an "event of default", as that term is defined in the Electricity Code.
+19.2 In addition to the above, the Electricity Authority is able to assign our rights and obligations in respect of the supply of electricity to **you** under these terms to another electricity retailer in the event that **we** commit an "event of default", as that term is defined in the **Electricity Code**.
 In the event that such an assignment occurs, the terms on which **you** will be supplied with electricity by the recipient retailer will be amended to the standard terms that the recipient retailer would normally have offered to **you** immediately before the relevant "event of default" occurred (or such other terms that are more advantageous to **you** than the recipient retailer's standard terms, as the recipient retailer and the Electricity Authority agree).
-On such an assignment, these terms may be amended to include a minimum term in respect of which **you** must pay an amount if **you** wish to cancel these terms prior to the expiry of that minimum term.  **We** may provide information about **you** to the Electricity Authority (and the Electricity Authority may pass this information on to the recipient electricity retailer), if required under the Electricity Code.
+On such an assignment, these terms may be amended to include a minimum term in respect of which **you** must pay an amount if **you** wish to cancel these terms prior to the expiry of that minimum term.  **We** may provide information about **you** to the Electricity Authority (and the Electricity Authority may pass this information on to the recipient electricity retailer), if required under the **Electricity Code**.

 19.3 The terms set out in section 19.2 are included for the benefit of the Electricity Authority for the purposes of the Contracts (Privity) Act 1982 and may not be amended without the consent of the Electricity Authority.